MathewHDYT/OneShare/_docs/notes/cybersecurity/packet_analysis.md

 #### FTP

-Inspecting `FTP` (right-click --> follow --> TCP Stream), to see files uploaded by a logged in user.
+Inspecting `FTP` (right-click --> follow --> TCP Stream), to see files uploaded by a logged-in user.
 We will not see the packet of the actual uploaded file for that we need to use ftp-data filter to list the packets that have the content of the file.